Hartrik/Sand-Game-2/README.md

 The canvas is divided into chunks – square areas with dimensions usually 20×20 points.
 This allows to distinguish areas where “nothing moves” and these areas are then “ignored”, thus saving performance. **The aim is therefore to have the least active chunks**.
-Do you want a really big heap of sand? – no problem – until it moves.
+Do you want a huge heap of sand? – no problem – until it all moves.

 Another factor affecting performance is the canvas size.
 **Choose the canvas size with respect to performance of your computer.**